twpayne/xcscore-js/README.md

 ## Introduction

-xcscore computes highest scoring flights from an array of coords.
+xcscore computes the highest scoring flight from an array of coords according to the World XContest and Swiss Cross Country Cup rules.
 It is designed for use in XC flight planning software like [XC Planner](https://xcplanner.appspot.com).
 It uses crude brute-force algorithms that support only a small number of coordinates and is not suitable for scoring flights from GPS tracklogs.

 ## API overview